iamaryaak/Side-Projects/discordBot/README.md

 ## File Descriptor
-hello.go - "Hello, World!" program written in go discordBot/main.go - run using `go run .`, this will activate the discord bot and it will only respond with "world!" if the user types "hello" in discord chat.
+hello.go - "Hello, World!" program written in go discordBot/main.go - run using `go run .`, this will activate the discord bot and it will only respond with either "rock", "paper", or "scissor" for the bot to play against you

 ## Progress Logs